 - Least amount of simulated gradient at just 10%

-Since the company was acquired by Garmin in 2019, Tacx now offers a premium model, the Tacx NEO 2T Smart Trainer that takes your indoor training to the next level with its robust features.
+Since Garmin acquired the company in 2019, Tacx offers a premium model, the Tacx NEO 2T Smart Trainer, that takes your indoor training to the next level with its robust features.

 - Resistance: magnetic (32 Neodymium magnets)